Ensembl/ensembl-genomio/README.md

 See [docs](docs)

 ## Unit testing
 The Python part of the codebase has now unit tests available to test each module.
-Make sure you have installed this repository's `[dev]` dependencies (via `pip install ensembl-genomio[dev]`) before continuing.
+Make sure you have installed this repository's `[cicd]` dependencies (via `pip install ensembl-genomio[cicd]`) before continuing.

 Running all the tests in one go is as easy as running `pytest` **from the root of the repository**.
 If you also want to measure, collect and report the code coverage, you can do:
 ```bash